elixir-geolix/geolix/README.md

 otherwise the return value will be `:ok`.
 Running `load_database/1` on an already configured database will reload/replace it.

-If you want to forcefully reload all database configured in the application environment you can use `Geolix.reload_databases/0` to do so.
+To trigger a forceful reload of all databases configured in the application environment you can use `Geolix.reload_databases/0` to do so.
 This uses an internal `GenServer.cast/2` so a slight delay will occur.

+Calling `Geolix.unload_database/1` with a database id will unload this database.
+As this is done in a lazy fashion it will still be kept in memory while not being reloaded or used for lookups.
+If the database is configured via application environment it will still be reloaded as usual.

 #### Configuration (Remote Files)